Andrew Pettigrew: Early life

 Just before leaving Corby Grammar School, he joined a Brathay Exploration Group funded by the BBC and the Royal Geographical Society to Uganda, where he and 12 other boys worked with local archaeologists and social anthropologists.
 His own tasks were to survey the distribution of flat houses, particular to the northern slopes of Mount Elgon, and then to survey the spread of conical-roofed houses, as an indicator of the break-up or continuity of the existing culture.
 He later said of this trip that the "themes can be seen to resonate throughout much of my academic work".

-He followed this work with a degree in Sociology at Liverpool University and a Ph.D in industry sociology supervised by Enid Mumford at Manchester Business School followed by two years at Yale University at their Administrative Science Department.
+He followed this work with a degree in sociology at Liverpool University and a PhD in industry sociology supervised by Enid Mumford at Manchester Business School followed by two years at Yale University at their Administrative Science Department.

 He established and directed the Centre for Corporate Strategy and Change at Warwick Business School from the mid-1980s to mid-1990s.
 In 2002 he became the first non North American scholar to receive the Distinguished Scholar of the US Academy of Management award.